Ethnos360: Training program

 Ethnos360 requires all candidates to complete a training program.
 The training program can take up to four years to complete.
 In the US, this training culminates in an unaccredited bachelor's degree.
 Major Bible colleges such as Moody Bible Institute and Columbia International University recognize credits and degrees from Ethnos360.

 The first phase of the training consists of basic Bible education.
 This phase lasts two years.
 In the US, this training takes place at the Ethnos360 Bible Institute, in Waukesha, Wisconsin, formerly called New Tribes Bible Institute.
 This portion of the training program is often waived for candidates possessing previous Bible training from accredited Bible colleges.

 The second phase of the program involves extensive study in cross-cultural communication, church planting, and linguistic analysis.
 It also lasts two years as candidates study advanced linguistic techniques, learning how to alphabetize unwritten languages and translate the Bible.
 Formerly called "Boot Camp" this phase also emphasizes basic living skills necessary for survival in undeveloped areas of the world (e.g. constructing and cooking from clay stoves, building jungle shelters, etc.).
 In the US, this takes place at the Ethnos360 Missionary Training Center in Camdenton, Missouri.

 An NTM Canadian training center exists in Durham, Ontario.
 Similar training programs exist in other countries, including Brazil, Germany, Mexico and United Kingdom.

 Aviation program

-Ethnos360 also operates an aviation program known as Ethnos360 Aviation with the purpose of assisting church planters reach the hardest to access areas.
-Ethnos360 Aviation trains pilots out of a training facility in McNeal, Arizona.
-The training facility evaluates fixed-wing pilots upon their skillset ensuring they have at least 300 hours of pilot in command experience and have commercial pilot and mechanic certificates.
-In addition to serving in the USA, Ethnos360 Aviation also flies and operates in Brazil, the Philippines, Papua New Guinea, and the Asia Pacific region.
-Flying both fixed-wing aircraft such as Quest Kodiaks and also helicopters like the Robinson R66.
-In January 2020 Ethnos360 raised $2 million to purchase a helicopter to allow for continued and expanded access for team members in Brazil.
+Ethnos360 operates an aviation program known as Ethnos360 Aviation, with the purpose of reaching more rural areas.
+Pilots are trained at a facility in McNeal, Arizona.
+It is required that they have at least 300 hours of pilot-in-command (PIC) experience, a commercial pilot certificate, and mechanic certification.
+Ethnos360 Aviation also flies and operates in the United States, Brazil, the Philippines, Papua New Guinea, and the Asia Pacific region.
+Fixed-wing aircraft, such as the Quest Kodiak, and helicopters, like the Robinson R66, are flown.
+In January 2020, Ethnos360 raised $2 million to purchase a Robinson R66 helicopter for use in Brazil.